-So far, I have birthed three children and two books.
-The metaphor exists for me because both babies and books take up an intimate home inside my body for long months, growing and having a life in me which is externally visible but not shared by those on the outside of my body until after the labour and delivery.
+So far, I have birthed three children and three books.
+The metaphor works for me because both babies and books take up an intimate home inside my body for long months, growing and having a life in me which is externally visible but not shared by those on the outside of my body until after the labour and delivery.
 The difference between books and babies, however, is that the babies then make a home with me, where the books are sent out to make a home away from me.
 Here, I can only describe what they have meant for me as I sent them out, and trust that they have a life of their own wherever they end up.

 By Leah Perrault (Novalis, 2018)